Business travel expense is the second-largest cost factor for a company. Hence, at some point, every company struggles to manage it.

-You can provide an estimated amount of cash (or a little more than that) for the whole trip to the employees and ask them to submit receipts for all the expenses to track the expenditure.
+You can provide an estimated amount of cash (or a little more than that) for the whole trip to the employees and ask them to submit receipts for all the expenses for expenditure management.
 They can return the excess amount after they return from the trip.

 Sometimes, it is challenging for employees and employers to estimate the entire cost of a business trip in advance.
 The estimation is challenging because they can’t predict miscellaneous expenses like washing, repairs, and tolls in advance accurately.

 Therefore, you can reimburse the expenses incurred by employees during the trip after they return to the office.
-For all such post-trip reimbursements, the employees can file all the expenses manually on a spreadsheet and submit the receipts to the finance department for verification and approval.
-Alternatively, they can use business travel expense software to file expenses automatically and get real-time approval from the finance team.
+For all such post-trip reimbursements, the employees can file all the expenses manually on a spreadsheet expense management software and submit the receipts to the finance department for verification and approval after they return to the office

-Recording and tagging every expense incurred during a business trip are vital because employee travel expenses are tax-deductible in many countries, meaning companies can save a lot of money.
-Therefore, you must keep a comprehensive record of all the business travel expenses your employees incur.
+Recording and tagging every expense incurred during a business trip is vital because employee travel expenses are tax-deductible in many countries, meaning companies can save a lot of money.
+Therefore, you must keep a comprehensive record of all the business travel costs your employees incur.

 You should tally your expense register at least twice a week to ensure every transaction, including cash payments, is recorded.
 Moreover, it is a good idea to keep your expense records granular.
 Detailed records can help you fetch meta information whenever required.
 You can tag and group the expense as follows: